Circular Economy: The Russian Model and Foreign Experience

 Enterprises that introduce the BAT get tax incentives, lower fees for negative impact, and subsidized loan rates have been subsidized — Murad Kerimov, Deputy Minister of Natural Resources and Environment of the Russian Federation.

 Separate waste collection system to be created

 Plastic leaves the biggest carbon footprint compared to other materials.
 But in terms of energy consumption in production, plastic needs eight times less energy in comparison with aluminium cans.
 One ton of plastic takes 40 times less CO2 emissions to produce than aluminium.
 Plastic is used for thermal regulation and insulation, which allows us, as consumers, to spend less energy.
 Plastic materials are lighter, that’s why it is used in the transport industry helping to save fuel.
 Plastic helps keep food and reduce the amount of debris.
 Packaging helps extend life for meat by 5–7 days.
 Almost 100% plastic can be recycle.
-The difficult part is separate waste collection — Sergey Komyshan, Member of the Management Board and Executive Director of SIBUR LLC..
+The difficult part is separate waste collection — Sergey Komyshan, Executive Director for Marketing and Sales, Procurement, Innovation and Business Development, SIBUR.

 In a closed cycle everything depends on how we collect waste.
 Russia doesn’t have appropriate infrastructure.
 There are people, who want to do waste collection, but this requires incentives.
 There should be a general legislative framework for regulation.
 In 2016, we launched a project called Sorting Together.
 It aimed to educate and train consumers.
 We need to create a new mentality for separate waste collection — Stefanos Vafeidis, General Manager, Coca-Cola HBC Russia.

 Recycling technologies development